 How To Test A Hydraulic Cylinder

 We’ve discussed the dangers of pressure intensification in a double-acting hydraulic cylinder.
-Now we’ll explain the use of intensification effect while testing the integrity of the piston seal for such cylinders.
+Now we’ll explain the use of the intensification effect while testing the integrity of the piston seal for such cylinders.
 But before getting into this test procedure, it is strongly advised that the danger associated with the procedure is completely understood as described above.

 The conventional testing carried out to check the integrity of a double-acting cylinder piston seal is to pressurize it at the end of the stroke to measure if any leakage gets past the seal.
 This is commonly known as the “end-of-stroke bypass test”.

 However, the end-of-stroke bypass test has limitations, and the major one is that it doesn’t usually expose ballooning of the cylinder tube originated due to hoop stress.
 To test this, the ideal way would be to conduct a piston-seal bypass test at the mid-stroke.
-So the difficulty that comes along this test is that the force created by the cylinder is supposed to be mechanically resisted, but that is not really practical for high-pressure cylinders with a larger diameter.
+So the difficulty that comes along with this test is that the force created by the cylinder is supposed to be mechanically resisted, but that is not practical for high-pressure cylinders with a larger diameter.
 However, conducting a mid-stroke bypass test hydrostatically can be done by using the intensification effect.